matszpk/simple-hyper-server-tls/README.md

 * `tls-rustls` - RusTLS - native for Rust TLS implementation based on tokio-rustls,
 * `tls-openssl` - OpenSSL - TLS implementation based native OpenSSL library and openssl.

-The tls-openssl is recommended for systems which can not handle rustls due to some problems, like lacks of some CPU instructions needed by `ring` crate.
-For other systems, tls-rustls should be preferred.
+The `tls-openssl` is recommended for systems which can not handle rustls due to some problems, like lacks of some CPU instructions needed by `ring` crate.
+For other systems, `tls-rustls` should be preferred.

-By default two versions of protocols is enabled (HTTP/1.1, HTTP/2).
+By default two versions of protocols is enabled (HTTP/1.0, HTTP/1.1, HTTP/2).
 It is possible to choose only one version by disabling default features and choose one of features:
-* `hyper-h1` - for HTTP/1.1,
+* `hyper-h1` - for HTTP/1.0 or HTTP/1.1,
 * `hyper-h2` - for HTTP/2.

 ## List of other features